 For a big belly, I would recommend something not too figure hugging – like floaty t-shirts and babydolls… or why not try wearing dresses?
 Dresses are easy to wear, and makes anyone instant cute!

-Looking forward to seeing your pics :)posted almost 5 years ago
+Looking forward to seeing your pics :)posted over 7 years ago

 When trying to do such a major wardrobe change, it’s good to realize what you do have and what you don’t in comparison to people that you are modeling after.
 But remember that sometimes it’s the way things are worn that make the outfit stand out (accessories, adjustment of hems).
 In the early stages of such a transformation I would say do NOT buy anymore basics (tees, camis, sweaters; the kind that say ‘mass produced’) it sounds like you have enough of these.
 A good wardrobe is rated not for its similarity to an Old Navy storage room (no offense).
 When shopping, be bold.
 I know it’s hard for people to go for daring outfits but experience is key when finding a new, maybe more you, kind of style.